Studio Colorido: History

 Years later, the company entered a business partnership with company Twin Engine and became a subsidiary in the network, with Twin Engine CEO Kōji Yamamoto becoming co-CEO.

 In April 2022, Studio Colorido signed a multi-year co-production deal with Netflix.
+The first was Drifting Home which was released in September that same year.
+The second was My Oni Girl, which was released in May 2024.